NgocNhi-512/MIS-311/README.md

 **Coefficient of Determination (R²):**
 <p align="center"> R² = 0.9863

+The R² value of 0.9863 indicates a very strong relationship between tourist arrivals in 2022 and 2023.
+Approximately 98.63% of the variation in 2023 tourist arrivals can be explained by 2022 tourist arrivals.

 ### Key Observations:
 - Countries with high tourist arrivals in 2022 also remained popular destinations in 2023.
 - Most data points are closely grouped around the trend line, showing a consistent growth pattern across countries.